Local Public Health Practice Opportunities

 Q: I am an MPH student who is required to do a practicum to graduate.
 Do I have to take one of these courses?

-A: BCP and PHASE are only 2 of a plethora of ways an MPH student can fulfill the practicum requirement.
-We try our best to accommodate all students, but know that there are not the only ways to fulfill that requirement.
-Refer to the MPH Program Manual for more details and contact Paulani Mui (firstname.lastname@example.org) or David Earle (email@example.com) if you have more questions specific to the MPH practicum requirement.
+A: BCP, PHASE, and the Health Policy Institute are only three of a plethora of ways an MPH student can fulfill the practicum requirement.
+We try our best to accommodate all students, but know that these are not the only ways to fulfill that requirement.
+Refer to the MPH Program Manual for more details and contact Paulani Mui (firstname.lastname@example.org) if you have more questions specific to the MPH practicum requirement.

 Q: I am interested in the CBPH (Community-Based Public Health) Certificate.
 Do I still need to take the Baltimore Community Practicum course if I already have some prior population-based health experience?
 Can I take PHASE instead of the Baltimore Community Practicum course to fulfill the certificate requirement?